How To

 5. Check via Activity Monitor:

-If your physical environment is fine, then there is a chance that your Mac is doing multiple tasks that causes overheating.
 The best option is to go to Activity Monitor and find which app is causing the problem.
 You can either go to Utilities or type Cmd + Space in Spotlight.
 In Activity Monitor, you will see the CPU at the top.
 Click on it and then click on %CPU.
 From the list, you can find the apps which are consuming more CPU energy.
 You can fix that by selecting those apps and forcing them to quit with the X button in the upper left- corner.

 Check via Activity Monitor